I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdbgexts/ns-wdbgexts-_debug_typed_data.md

 </tr>
 </table>

-`Internal`

-Internal <a href="https://msdn.microsoft.com/fa52a1f0-9397-48a5-acbd-ce5347c0baef">debugger engine</a> data.

-`ModBase`

-The base address of the module, in the target's virtual address space, that contains the typed data.

-`Offset`

-The location of the typed data in the target's memory. <b>Offset</b> is a virtual memory address unless there are flags present in <b>Flags</b> that specify that <b>Offset</b> is a physical memory address.

-`Register`

-The index of the processor's register containing the data, or zero if the data is not contained in a register.
-(Note that the zero value can represent either that the data is not in a register or that it is in the register whose index is zero.)

-`Size`

-The size, in bytes, of the data.
+`TypeId`

+The type ID for the data's type.

+`BaseTypeId`

+For generated types, the type ID of the type on which the data's type is based.
+For example, if the typed data represents a pointer (or an array), <b>BaseTypeId</b> is the type of the object pointed to (or held in the array).

+For other types, <b>BaseTypeId</b> is the same as <b>TypeId</b>.

 `Tag`

 The symbol tag of the typed data.
 This is a value from the <b>SymTagEnum</b> enumeration.
 For descriptions of the values, see the DbgHelp API documentation.

-`TypeId`

-The type ID for the data's type.
+`Register`

+The index of the processor's register containing the data, or zero if the data is not contained in a register.
+(Note that the zero value can represent either that the data is not in a register or that it is in the register whose index is zero.)

+`Internal`

+Internal <a href="https://msdn.microsoft.com/fa52a1f0-9397-48a5-acbd-ce5347c0baef">debugger engine</a> data.

 ## Remarks
 Instances of this structure should be manipulated using the <a href="https://msdn.microsoft.com/library/windows/hardware/ff541547">DEBUG_REQUEST_EXT_TYPED_DATA_ANSI</a>